Rutarenzi/coa_challenges/README.md

 ```

 #  PART 1 (Gallery)
-This contains the code for the Best Photo Gallery, a web application designed to showcase a curated collection of stunning photographs.
+This FOLDER contains the code for the Best Photo Gallery, a web application designed to showcase a curated collection of stunning photographs.
  The gallery features an elegant and user-friendly interface,
  allowing users to browse through the images with ease and enjoy an immersive viewing experience.